swapneelparanjpe/Spydark/README.md

-pip install django

-pip install django-crispy-forms
+1) Download the requirements:- pip install django pip install django-crispy-forms

-python manage.py runserver
+2) Run the development server:- python manage.py runserver

-Enter the localhost on your browser
+3) Enter the localhost on your browser